 - Put a tick on a piece of paper.

-- Take a short break (make a cuppa, stretch your legs, anything that isn’t work-related).
+- Take a short break (make a coffee, stretch your legs, anything that isn’t work-related).

 - For every four ticks, take a longer break.

 Yes, it’s called working from home… but it can also feel like living at work.
-One of the challenges with working from home is that sometimes you feel like you just.
+One of the challenges with WFH is that sometimes you feel like you just.
 Can’t.
 Get.
 Away.
 From.
 It.
 All!

-Everyone needs ‘down’ time to rest and recharge, so create some structure and boundaries to get the best out of your people.
+Everyone needs ‘down’ time to rest and recharge, so create some structure and boundaries in order to get the best out of your people.
 This could mean holding daily morning meetings.
 Encouraging team lunches.
 Setting an official time for you all to ‘leave the office’.
-And not allowing WhatsApp work talk to go on until 11pm….
+And not allowing WhatsApp work talk to go on until 11pm…